richrein/gatling-dse-simcatalog-examples/README.md

 To change configurations on the fly with excutable use the following format:
 `JAVA_OPTS="-Dcassandra.hosts=127.0.0.1" gatling-dse-sims run WriteOrderSimulation`

+The shell script, `dsesim` is an example of setting the heap size and configuration file for `gatling-dse-sims`.

 To view all loaded and overridden configurations run the follow:
 `gatling-dse-sims showConf <all, general, cassandra, simulations, gatling>`